mmmmmagina/relay/JSONRPC.md

   - `address` - Order submit address
   - `tokenS` - Token to sell.
   - `tokenB` - Token to buy.
-  - `amountS` - Maximum amount of tokenS to sell.
+  - `amountS` - Maximum hex string amount of tokenS to sell.
-  - `amountB` - Minimum amount of tokenB to buy if all amountS sold.
+  - `amountB` - Minimum hex string amount of tokenB to buy if all amountS sold.
   - `timestamp` - Indicating when this order is created.
   - `ttl` - How long, in seconds, will this order live.
   - `salt` - A random number to make this order's hash unique.